 Watermelon For The Win

-Overall, this sparkling water is a clear winner by any standard.
+Overall, this sparkling water is a clear winner by any standard, and it competes well with most LaCroix seltzers that we’ve reviewed.
 It doesn’t have the artificial candy taste you remember from your childhood, instead it is more likely to remind you of that great gourmet salad you had of freshly cut watermelon and feta dressed with a honey vinaigrette.
 This sparkling water doesn’t really need an occasion.
 It is wonderful by the beach, great by the pool and even fantastic to serve at a cocktail party.
 It is versatile and flexible.
 Its taste is so synonymous with summer that having it on a cold and grey November day would paint the sky watermelon pink.
 A mature seltzer that would be refreshing on a hot summer day, but also perfectly at home at a corporate function.
 LaCroix is pronounced “La-Croy” which rhymes with enjoy, and you will certainly enjoy their Pasteque Watermelon sparkling water.